Feel overwhelmed? Try these simple weekly tasks to keep your home under control.

-Within this category are the physical things that you need to do in your home once a week.
+Within this category are the practical, physical things you need to do in your home once a week.

 1. Weekly cleaning